Seirdy/seirdy.one/content/notes/profile-hydration.md

 Many open standards can support profile hydration:

 Ariadne
-: map an email identifier to supported verified accounts.
+: Map an email identifier to supported verified accounts.

 The IndieWeb
-: map a webpage with `h-card` to any account, with less-robust reciprocal-link verification.
+: Map a webpage with `h-card` to any account.
+This can pair with other forms of authentication, such as [RelMeAuth](https://microformats.org/wiki/RelMeAuth).

 WebFinger
-: map an email-like identifier (an `acct:` URI) to a list of links.
+: Map an email-like identifier (an `acct:` URI) to a list of links.

 vCard
-: upload a vCard containing profile information, possibly with "share contact".
+: Mpload a vCard containing profile information, possibly with "share contact".

 I think `h-card`-based hydration is the best place to start.
 We can later add support for more options: